Junior Mini-Master Builder Classes (Ages 7-10) - The Class Structure

 Our Junior Mini-Master Builders classes are designed as drop-off classes.
 Parents are expected to leave students at our classroom where they will attend class for 1 hr 45 min - 2 hours.
 Parents can then arrive to pick students back up after the class time has ended (or during the build portion of class if a student needs to leave early that day).
 We do not have sufficient space for parents to stay on-site during classes.

-What is the Mini Master Builders Juniors Purple Class?
-Mini Master Builders (Juniors) PURPLE is a six week long drop-off Lego Building class for kids ages 7-10 ys old.
+What is the Mini Master Builders Juniors Orange Class?
+Mini Master Builders (Juniors) ORANGE is a six week long drop-off Lego Building class for kids ages 7-10 ys old.
 Each class is one hour and forty five minutes long.

 Week 1 - Intro to the Language of Lego & The Classroom Rules Our instructor will introduce themselves to the students, explaining the classroom set up, rules, etc. Students MUST be available to attend WEEK 1 or they will be rescheduled to the next available class.
 During the first class, we'll build brick nametags with step-by-step instructions and then students will be able to write their names on them.
-We'll also work on a basic building project in which students create letter blocks and build 3-D name plates for their builds.
-We will take student photos (which will be sent to parents).
-We'll also hold three mini-build contests and do some Lego trivia during the remainder of the first class.
+We'll also work on a basic building project in which students spell their names out of Lego bricks, helping to learn many of the basic shapes of Lego and we'll take student photos (which will be sent to parents).
+We'll hold three mini-build contests and do some Lego trivia during the remainder of the first class.

 Students should be able understand and follow the rules of a classroom, as well as instructions given in English (We do not currently have the ability to accept ESL students unless they have a working knowledge of English at or above the student's current grade level).
 Students should be able to read prior to starting class, however, there is not a great deal of reading or writing that will take place in class.
 We do not currently have an ASL interpreter available, but if you have a student who is deaf/hard of hearing, we ask that you speak with us prior to registration, so we can attempt to accommodate your student.